Makes No Difference

 But lust?

 Lust can’t be controlled.
 Passion can’t be controlled.
 And it can’t be ignored.
 It screws with you because it’s not simple or one-sided.
 It’s layered.
 It has love and sex mixed in it.
-It’s physical and mental and emotional, and consuming all at the same time.
+It’s physical, mental, emotional, and consuming all at the same time.

 Lust is absorbing.

-Lust is difficult to deal with it when there’s nothing else you have to deal with.
-But when there’s a fidelity issue thrown in it?
-When there’s fidelity, society, and self thrown in the mix?
+Lust is difficult to deal with when there’s nothing else you have to deal with.
+But when there’s fidelity thrown in?
+When there’s fidelity, society, and self mixed in?

-The parallels of human conduct are what made Anna Karenina - “the greatest novel ever written”.
-Because it contrasted something so overwhelming with restraint.
-Because it juxtaposed an arid marriage with the inevitableness of passion.
-Because Tolstoy searched the self and the existence; the place OF self IN THE existence so monumentally; it still gives shivers.
+The parallels of human conduct are what made Anna Karenina "the greatest novel ever written."
+It contrasted something so overwhelming with restraint.
+It juxtaposed an arid marriage with the inevitability of passion.
+Tolstoy searched the self and existence—the place of the self in existence—so monumentally that it still gives shivers.

 THE INEVITABLENESS.